 'Roisín O'Donnell breaks the bounds of the short story...
 O'Donnell has innovated with a texture and depth not often encountered in the short form.' - The Sunday Independent

-Roisín O'Donnell is a critically-acclaimed Irish writer.
+Roisín O'Donnell is an award-winning Irish writer.

 With family roots in Derry city, Roisín grew up in Sheffield.
 When she was at primary school, one of her teachers commented ‘she doesn’t seem to know the difference between fact and fiction.’
 This was said in response to weekly diary entries populated by ice dragons, talking trees and the odd tornado.
 Roisín has been writing ever since.